Learn the easy, visual, and code-free way to build a beautiful & effective landing page in WordPress using Elementor.

 Step 1: Setting Up Colors, Fonts and Color Picker

-Before starting the actual design, it is important to set up the editor correctly.
+Before starting the actual landing page design, it is important to set up the visual editor correctly.

 We start by choosing the Elementor Canvas page layout.
-This gives us a “clean” page, without the header, footer, or the sidebar.
-That’s a good option to go with, when building a landing page.
+This gives us a “clean” page, without the header, footer, or sidebar.
+That’s a good option to go with when building a landing page.

 Let’s do the same to fonts.
 I’ve set up my primary and secondary headlines font to an Adobe Typekit font, but you can set your own font as you wish.

 With regards to the color picker, we set up our colors, so we can access them quickly while building the page.